Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

     002 advanced
 ~~~~~~~~~~~~~~~~~

-@subsubsection testmanual_2_2_3 Group's *begin* File
+@subsubsection testmanual_2_2_3 File "begin"

-The file *begin* is a Tcl script.
-It is executed before every test in current group.
+This file is a Tcl script.
+It is executed before every test in the current group.
 Usually it loads necessary Draw commands, sets common parameters and defines
 additional Tcl functions used in test scripts.

 Example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.tcl}